qqibrow/qqibrow.github.io/_posts/2014-12-07-CPU-Cache-Effects-and-Linux-Perf.md

 perf stat -d ./cache_line_test 16 32 48 64
 Time eclipse 195028694 ns
 {% endhighlight %}

-Woo, The result shows that visiting 4 continuous elements is almost 1 second slower than visiting 4 far-away elements.
+Woo, The result shows that visiting 4 continuous elements is more than 1 second slower than visiting 4 far-away elements.
 If you read the post above, you will understand the reason is that in the first case elements on the same cache line are operated constantly, causing false sharing and therefore degrade the performance.
 It’s the same as visiting resources protected by a global lock, according to [Herb Sutter’s great explanation](http://www.drdobbs.com/parallel/maximize-locality-minimize-contention/208200273?pgno=1)

 Well, Let’s use perf to see what really happened.
 Here we use ``perf stat`` command.